-The Committee's terms of reference/Charter was amended during the year, in order to comply with the provisions of the Companies Act 2013, Rules made thereunder and the SEBI (LODR) Regulations, 2015.
+The Committee's terms of reference/Charter was amended during the year, in order to comply with the provisions of the Companies Act, 2013, Rules made thereunder and the SEBI (LODR) Regulations, 2015.

-The Stakeholders' Relationship Committee was reconstituted w.e.f 12.11.2020 comprises of Shri S C Rathi, Chairman, Shri Naveen Kumar Singh and Smt.
-Manju Sharma as members.
+The Stakeholders' Relationship Committee comprises of Shri S C Rathi, Chairman, Shri Naveen Kumar Singh and Manju Sharma as members.
 The Committee has been constituted, inter-alia, to consider transfer and transmission of shares, rematerialisation of shares, transposition of names, consolidation of shares, issue of duplicate share certificates etc. and to look into the redressal of shareholders' complaints.
-During the year one meeting of the Committee was held on 13th February 2021 the record of attendance of the members during the Financial Year 2020-21 is given below:
+During the year one meeting of the Committee was held on 14th February 2022 the record of attendance of the members during the Financial Year 2021-22 is given below: